haskelladdict/sconcho/sconcho/doc/manual.rst

 and the text can be moved separately anywhere on the canvas and the default description for a symbol can be changed.

+To move a legend symbol or text item hold down the **Control Key** (the **Command Key** on Mac OSX) and **Right Mouse Click** on the desired item.
+The cursor should change to a cross shape and the item can now be moved.

+**Note**: To move a text item click on the perimeter not the center of the item.

+To change the text of a legend item **Right Mouse Click** on its center and start editing.

 If no legend is desired at all it can be turned off via un-checking **View -> Show Legend**.